About Disaster Response Services

 Natural disasters create quite a mess, both inside and outside the home.
 Homeowners often find themselves responsible for cleaning up their property after a natural disaster, and ensuring it’s safe for family, friends and neighbors.

 Disaster restoration contractors help alleviate this burden by assisting with property and contents cleanup tasks such as:

 Disaster responders can also refer you to home restoration services if required for more in-depth reconstruction needs.

 It may be tempting to take a DIY approach to home cleanup, but this isn’t always safe.
-Additionally, some insurance companies require homeowners to work with cleanup professionals, rather than undertake restoration services on their own.
-If you want to assist with the cleanup process, be sure to check with your insurance company first.
+Additionally, some insurance companies require homeowners to work with cleanup professionals rather than undertake restoration services independently.

 What to Do After a Natural Disaster